 - Supplementary Proposal

-- Submission of draft EOI to Ontario Genomics.
+- Complete a draft EOI and submit to Ontario Genomics.

-- Teams invited to the Project Pitch stage will have a practice pitch with Ontario Genomics before the real pitch to Genome Canada.
+- Present practice pitch to Ontario Genomics before official pitch to Genome Canada.

-- Teams invited to the Supplementary Proposal stage will submit draft applications to Ontario Genomics for panel review before submission to Genome Canada.
+- Submit draft applications to Ontario Genomics for panel review before submission to Genome Canada.